Dupuytren's disease: needle aponeurotomy procedure

 Will I need a follow-up appointment?

-Most people do not need an appointment following a needle aponeurotomy procedure; you will discuss this with your surgical team.
-Details of who to contact in the event of a problem can be found below.
+Most people do not need an appointment following this procedure.
+You will discuss this with your surgical team.

 How soon after surgery can I drive?